tupshin/crustfs/README.md

 very rough prototype of getting data out of cassandra and into a fuse fs. all functions currently stubbed out.

-compile
+Builds are done using Cargo

+Build using cargo:

+`cargo build`

+Create the keyspace and tables:

 `target/mkcrustfs` will create proper tables in Cassandra assuming it's running without authentication.